 Saying "I wish there were something I could do," or "let me know if you need anything," is very kind, but in reality a person going through divorce is totally overwhelmed and they need most everything - especially if they have kids.
 Plus, they're so emotionally exhausted that even figuring out what they need help with is a monumental task.

-Here's a list of ways you can help your divorcing friend take care of herself and her kids, so you can really support her (or him) through divorce:
+With the right ideas, you can truly support her (or him) with a thoughtful care package for a friend going through divorce.
+Here's a list of ways you can help your divorcing friend take care of herself and her kids:

 1. Hope-Filled Greeting Card (or Something Funny)

 I'm a huge fan of Emily McDowell - I have one of her art prints and love how totally real she is about life.
 I love this divorce greeting card, which offers hope in a really dark time.
 You can also go the direction of humor, which is always welcome.

 2. Help with Dinners

 In the midst of a really stressful time, figuring out how to feed yourself and your kids day after day can be totally overwhelming.
 A gift card to a food delivery service takes a really annoying task off your friend's to do list.
 Meal kits (like HelloFresh) are great, but require work - healthy, prepared meals (like Freshly) are even better.
 If you're local, you can also make extra of your meals or prepare an extra casserole or two to drop by.

 Divorce can also be a financially precarious situation.
 My aunt gave me a gift card to a local grocery store, which was totally unexpected and really helped when I was running out of money.